Release notes

 • Grafana is updated to version 11.1.5.
 See Using Grafana dashboards.

-• You can now use the Advanced search from the console by selecting the Advanced search drop-down button.
+• You can now use the Advanced search option from the console by selecting the Advanced search drop-down button.
 Specify your query and receive results that match the exact strings that you enter and range-based search parameters.
 See Search customization and configurations.

 See Observability service introduction.